Hite Family Reunion

 Noon- Lunch on Your Own List of restaurants to be provided

 1-4 p.m.
-Hite Family Ancestral Homes open for touring List to be confirmed
+Hite Family Ancestral Homes open for touring List to be provided

 3:30 p.m.
 Kneading in Silence: A Glimpse into the Life of the Hite’s Enslaved Cook Judah— Ranger Shannon Moeck, Cedar Creek and Belle Grove National Historical Park